WesD2/dotnet-samples/README.md

  - isPangram is the console app meeting the requirements for isPangram.exe
  - sortWords is the console app meeting the requirements for sortWords.exe

-Let me know if something doesn't behave as expected

 Wes Duck sample 2 notes:
 All of the above requirements have been met, including the specific json formats for each of the various methods.